akaalias/quickdown/README.md

 ### Launch on Login
 - Useful if you like having QuickDown around after logins

-## Install QuickDown (MacOS)
+## Install (MacOS)
-- <a href="https://github.com/akaalias/quickdown/releases/latest/download/QuickDown.zip">⬇️ Get QuickDown 2.1 for macOS (1.3MB)</a>
+1. <a href="https://github.com/akaalias/quickdown/releases/latest/download/QuickDown.dmg">Get QuickDown 2.2 for macOS</a>
-- Unzip and drag QuickDown.app to your /Applications folder
+2. Double-click the .dmg and drag the app into your /Applications folder
-- Open QuickDown.app
+3. Launch QuickDown

 ### Project Background